 We will interview senior clinicians responsible for the care of long-stay patients in high and medium secure care.
-Interviewees will be selected randomly from those interviewed in WP 2 and it is expected that these interviews can take place alongside those inquiring about patient-specific information.
+Interviewees will be selected randomly from those RCs identified in WP 2 as having long-stay patients on their caseload.
 Interviews will cover interviewees' experience with the care of long-stay patients, challenges in current service provision for this group, their views on potential new service models and any resistance to new ways of working with these patients.
 Total number of interviews will be around 20 depending on data saturation.
 All interviews will be recorded verbatim with the consent of the interviewee, transcribed and analysed using NVivo similar to the process described in WP 3.